24th September, 78

 Jonathan Edwards, perhaps America's most brilliant theologian and a father of American revivalism, becomes president of the College of New Jersey (later Princeton).
 He served as president until his death in 1758.

-Death of Henry H. Milman, Anglican clergyman and scholar.
+On this day in Christian History, Henry H. Milman, an Anglican clergyman and scholar, died.
 He had also been a poet and historian who wrote thirteen hymns, including the Easter song, “Ride On!
 Ride On in Majesty.”

 President Wilford Woodruff issues the “Manifesto,” now “Official Declaration 1” in the Doctrine and Covenants.

-The General Council of the Assemblies of God ordains Francisco Olazábal.
-Five years later he will form the Latin American Council of Christian Churches, the first independent Latino Pentecostal denomination in the United States.
+On this day in Christian History, the General Council of the Assemblies of God ordains Francisco Olazábal.
+Five years later he formed the Latin American Council of Christian Churches, the first independent Latino Pentecostal denomination in the United States.

 Death of A.T.
 Robertson, educator, soul-winner, inner-city preacher, and author of a monumental New Testament grammar.